ㅤTOOTH PAIN

 Toothaches don’t appear out of nowhere — there’s always a reason behind the pain.

-Sometimes it’s a fleeting sensitivity to hot or cold.
-Other times, it’s a sharp pressure when biting down.
-And in some cases, it’s a deep, pulsating throb that keeps you awake at night.
+Sometimes it’s a brief sensitivity to hot or cold.
+Other times, it’s a sharp discomfort when biting down, or a deep, throbbing pain that doesn’t go away.

-Each of these symptoms points to a different cause — and each requires a different approach.
+Each of these symptoms points to a different cause — and each requires the right treatment.

-The good news is, modern dentistry has the tools and knowledge to treat nearly all of these problems effectively and with minimal discomfort.
+The good news is, modern dentistry can treat most of these problems quickly and comfortably, especially when caught early.

-But when ignored, a small cavity can turn into a root canal.
-A root canal can become an extraction.
-And replacing a lost tooth takes more time, effort — and cost.
+But when ignored, a small cavity can turn into a root canal, and eventually even tooth loss — which means more time, effort, and cost.

-That’s why regular check-ups and early diagnosis in a well-equipped, trustworthy clinic make all the difference — not just for your health, but for your comfort too.
+That’s why regular check-ups and early diagnosis in a reliable clinic make all the difference — for both your health and your comfort.

 Common Causes of Toothache